 In the above example we’ve got five different responses,

-B are the root responses and
+E are root responses and

 D are child responses.
 Additionally, below